MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/cmdlet-versions.md

 ms.date: 02/03/2020
 keywords:  powershell,core
 title:  Release history of modules and cmdlets
+description: This article lists the modules and cmdlets that are included in various versions of PowerShell.
 ---
 # Release history of modules and cmdlets

-This article lists the modules and cmdlets that ship with various versions of PowerShell.
+This article lists the modules and cmdlets that are included in various versions of PowerShell.
 This is a summary of information found in the release notes.
 More detailed information can be found in the release notes:

 - [What's new in PowerShell Core 6.2](what-s-new-in-powershell-core-62.md)
 - [What's new in PowerShell Core 6.1](what-s-new-in-powershell-core-61.md)